Emergency medical service: 116 117

-As with normal flu and other respiratory infections: Cough and sneeze in your elbow, not in your hand.
-Wash and disinfect your hands regularly and keep a distance from the sick (1-2 meters).
-Shaking hands should also be avoided.
+Ventilate rooms regurlarly if possible.
+Try to avoid crowdy places and many people in small spaces, because it could mean running the risk to keep no distance.
+Cough and sneeze in your elbow, not in your hand.
+Wash and disinfect your hands regularly and keep a distance from others (1-2 meters).
+Additionally: Wear a mask.

 The symptoms are similar to those of common flu: Fever, runny nose, dry cough, sore throat.
-Later on, some patients experience shortness of breath and pneumonia.
-In rare cases, sufferers complained of nausea and diarrhea.
+A number of other symptoms such as shortness of breath, loss of smell and taste, muscle and joint pain and headaches are also possible.
+In rare cases, those affected complained of nausea and diarrhea.

 If you are concerned that you are infected with the virus, please call the hotline of the Health Department first.
 The staff will tell you what to do.

-If the symptoms become more severe in the course, you have a permanently high fever and also suffer from shortness of breath, call the emergency doctor if in doubt.
+If the symptoms become more severe in the course, you have a permanently high fever and also suffer from shortness of breath, call the emergency doctor if in doubt (116 117).

 So far it has been assumed that the infection primarily occurs via the respiratory cycle, i.e. via the respiratory tract.
-This also means that correct hand hygiene is important: Viruses that get on hands can be transmitted by touching the face.
-Proper hand hygiene is therefore an important part of the precaution.
+This also means that it is very important to ventilate closed rooms.
+Please limit contacts to other people and keep the distance to others (1.5m).
+Also correct hand hygiene is important, too: Viruses that get on hands can be transmitted by touching the face.

 Other transmission paths have not yet been finally clarified.